Provider COVID-19 FAQs

 When invoicing us for services conducted via Telehealth please use the Telehealth service codes, even if face-to-face codes have been approved on a purchase order.

-I’ve already invoiced an initial face-to-face consultation – can I invoice for an initial Telehealth consultation the first time I treat the client that way?
+I’ve invoiced an initial face-to-face consultation, can I invoice for an initial Telehealth consultation for the same client?

 No – if you started providing Telehealth services part way through your client’s treatment for injury, and the first Telehealth consultation with a client replaces a follow-up consultation, it’s a Telehealth follow-up.

-How should we manage the impact on our service if a client or staff member is affected by COVID-19 – whether they're infected, in contact with someone infected, or in self-isolation?
+How should we manage the impact on our service if a client or staff member is affected by COVID-19?

 The Ministry of Health has developed guidelines for health professionals on its website and continues to regularly update this information.
 Use your business continuity plan to guide how you respond to significant business interruptions if you, or your organisation, have a contract with us.

-If you're concerned about how an individual client is affected, contact their recovery team member.
+If you're concerned about how an individual client is affected, whether they're infected, in contact with someone infected, or in self-isolation, contact their recovery team member.
 If you can't provide a service due to client illness, we ask that you keep the client's ACC recovery team member updated about rebooking.
 Your contract may have a 'did not attend' (DNA) fee that applies.

 Will ACC pay us for clients who don't attend appointments because of COVID-19?

-We've re-enabled the provision of one additional 'Did Not Attend' (DNA) allowance for services with a DNA provision within the standard terms of their contracts for any region in COVID-19 Alert Levels 2, 3, and 4.
+We've enabled the provision of one additional 'Did Not Attend' (DNA) allowance for services with a DNA provision within the standard terms of their contracts for any region in COVID-19 Orange or Red settings.

 If you hold a contract with us, check the relevant clauses in your contract to see if a DNA fee is payable for clients who can't attend an agreed appointment.
 This will also tell you the requirements that need to be met for payment to be made.